 Cities Grow by Adding Centres, Not Erasing Them

 There is a persistent idea in urban debates that cities must choose between growth and heritage.
 The evidence from successful cities suggests the opposite.
-City centres do change over time, but they rarely need to be torn down to make that change possible.
+City centres change over time, but unless there has been bombed they rarely need to be torn down to make that change possible.

 It helps to start with a basic distinction.
 Towns often revolve around a single central square or main street.
-Cities, by contrast, function as networks of centres.
+Cities, by contrast, function as networks of streets and developments throughout which numerous activities take place.
 As technology, transport, and construction techniques evolve, new centres emerge alongside older ones, linked together by increasingly efficient transport systems.

 Historic areas are usually products of the building technologies of their time.
 Edinburgh’s Old Town, for example, reached the limits of medieval construction long before the city stopped growing.
 Rather than demolish it, Edinburgh expanded into the New Town, created with newer techniques and a different layout.
 The centre of gravity shifted, but the Old Town remained intact and alive.

-The same approach can be seen today in places like Freiburg, where post‑war growth was channelled into new districts such as Vauban, allowing the historic centre to continue operating without being forced into unsuitable intensification.
+The same approach can be seen today in places like Freiburg, where post‑war growth was channelled into new districts such as Vauban, allowing the historic centre to continue as a charming, pedestrian-focused attraction (and the malls were the competition) without being forced into unsuitable intensification.
 This reflects the long‑standing advice of urban economist Alain Bertaud, who argues that historic areas can be worked around, not forced to perform like modern high‑density districts.
-Street patterns, plot sizes, and existing buildings set real limits on what makes sense.
+But there does need to be more housing enabled nearby.
+If the whole city is a conservation estate it becomes very expensive to sustain.

 Importantly, there is no technical formula for deciding what must be preserved.
 These are value choices, made by the people of a city.
 The role of planning is to respect those choices and find ways to grow around them.
 The vast majority of Auckland’s buildings are not recognised for their historic value and yet Plan Change 120 keep most of the metropolitan area low rise even when close to bus routes.